lizhanmit/learning-notes/aws-note/aws-note.md

 ## Global Infrastructure

-**AWS region**:
+### AWS Regions

-- Each region is a geographical area, which is a collection of AWS availability zones and data centers.
+Each region is a geographical area, which is a collection of AWS availability zones and data centers.

 Define different services in the same region if you want them to interact.

-**Availability zone**:

-- A geographical physical location that holds in AWS **data center**.
-- Each availability zone is geographically separated from the other.
-- Multiple availability zones are for redundancy.
+**By default**, different regions cannot communicate with each other.

 How to pick a region?